ECN Brokers and News Trading

 Best Broker For News Trading

 The news trader may be interested in a pick on this site of 'Best Broker' and the pick is Pepperstone.
 This is partly because it offers cTrader.
-This platform is a relatively user friendly with detailed charting.
-When news trading, the trader may want a platform which is user friendly and fast, as they attempt to narrow down a choice of when to trade and how to trade.
-More than this, Pepperstone also provides TradingView (through cTrader), which provides another way to view news trading events though charting.
-Pepperstone also offers MT4 which some traders may prefer using and MT5, the successor to MT4, which is a platform with a number of enhancements on MT4 including potentially more optimised performance.
+This platform is relatively user-friendly with detailed charting.
+When news trading, the trader may want a platform that is user-friendly and fast, as they attempt to narrow down a choice of when to trade and how to trade.
+More than this, Pepperstone also provides TradingView (through cTrader), which provides another way to view news trading events through charting.
+Pepperstone also offers MT4, which some traders may prefer using, and MT5, the successor to MT4, which is a platform with a number of enhancements on MT4, including potentially more optimised performance.